fukamachi/caveman/README.markdown

 ### Structured query/post parameters

-Parameter keys contain square brackets ("[" & "]") will be parsed as structured parameters.
+Parameter keys containing square brackets ("[" & "]") will be parsed as structured parameters.
 You can access the parsed parameters as `_parsed` in routers.

 ```html
 <form action="/edit">